dotnet/docs/docs/standard/serialization/system-text-json-converters-how-to.md

 * `DateTime`
 * `Int32`

 The basic pattern creates a class that can handle one type.
-The factory pattern creates a class that determines at run time which specific type is required and dynamically creates the appropriate converter.
+The factory pattern creates a class that determines, at run time, which specific type is required and dynamically creates the appropriate converter.

 ## Sample basic converter